 Hours: M-F 8:30-5 PM ET

-Whether you have years of experience in human services or are just starting your career, the UWW Degree Completion Program will help you finish your bachelor’s degree in Interdisciplinary Studies online with a focus in human services.
+Whether you have years of experience in human services or are just starting your career, the UWW Interdisciplinary Studies program will help you finish your bachelor’s degree online with a focus in human services.

 You can tailor your degree with courses in child development, adult development, substance abuse services, child psychology, abnormal psychology, family systems, intellectual disabilities, social work, domestic violence, sociology of mental health, juvenile justice, public policy issues, financial management, program evaluation and more.